 T5 and metal halide bulbs offered a uniform spectrum but LEDs need to use a slew of different LED peaks to emulate a full spectrum of uniform light.
 It may look blended visually, but if you look closely in the tank you can often see the individual dots or lines of white, blue, green, and red shooting around your sand bed or on the rock work.
 This is what hobbyists refer to as the disco effect.

 This is intensified by the ripples on the surface of the water catching the individual LED spectrums, magnifying and then shooting that light around the tank.
 I think the jury is still out on how much this matters but when given the choice, 99.9% of reefers would NOT prefer to see this in their tank.

 LED manufacturers are solving this problem a few different ways.
 Kessil’s approach of putting all the LED diodes under a single lens does a solid job of blending all of the individual spectrums which you can see for yourself in our BRStv Investigates episode in which we looked at Kessil’s A360X LED performance.

-World Wide Corals changes the spectrum throughout the day from white to blue with very minimal ramp times.
-The mindset is turbocharge the photosynthesis in the morning and then let it slow down throughout the day.
-We go into detail about the process in our SPS reef tank lighting made simple and stable. - The BRS/WWC System Ep11 - BRStv so check it out to learn more.
+World Wide Corals changes their spectrum throughout the day from white to blue with very minimal ramp times.
+The mindset is to turbocharge the photosynthesis in the morning and then let it slow down throughout the day.
+We go into detail about the process in our SPS reef tank lighting made simple and stable. - The BRS/WWC System Ep11 - BRStv - watch the video to learn more.